Edualz/Mapeo-con-python-utilizando-API/README.md

-# Mapeo-con-python-utilizando-API
+# Mapeo con python utilizando API
 In this work we made a program in Python where using a API we will be able to download data of diferent topics and translate them at the same time to make a base map, this program can work with any topographic map of the state.

-En
-En
-Introducción
+# Introducción